opencluster/design/Trellis/CommandProtocol.md

 There will be two kinds of accounts... well actually, two options.

 1. Passphrase protected certificate can be sent to the client requesting login.
 Client must then have the passphrase to unlock the certificate.
 Typically used for accounts for people.
 2. Certificate for an account does not have a passphrase, but also are never delivered to the client.
 Client must already have the certificate.
 Typically used for non-human interfaces.
 The certificate on the system must be secured.
+Security controls could lock a specific certificate to a particular set of white-listed IP addresses.

 The general flow for a user authenticating.

 1. Client sends the username to the server.
+2. Server creates a session with a random symetric key.
-2. Server responds with a protected certificate along with some session credentials.
+2. Server responds with a protected certificate along with some session credentials which includes server public key, and the session symetric key encrypted with the clients public key.
 3. Client unpacks the certificate with a passphrase.
-4. Client decrypts a special code within the session to prove they control the cert.
+4. Client decrypts the session symetric key using their cert.
-5. Client sends the session packet back to the server.
+5. Client sends the session packet back to the server (encrypted using the session symetric key).
 6. Server verifies the session packet was decrypted correctly, proving the user had the correct passphrase.

+This means that every session will have a different session key.
+The session key can only be obtained if the user has the correct passphrase to unpack the certificate.

 ## Encryption.

 Once authentication is complete, all further communications need to be encrypted.
+All outgoing data is encrypted using the server public key, and all data

 ### Encryption Negotiation.